Clinical Microbiology Short Essay Question And Answers

 • Observations

-• Gram-stained smear shows Gram-positive filaments surrounded by peripheral radiating Gram-negative clubs
+• The gram-stained smear shows Gram-positive filaments surrounded by peripheral radiating Gram-negative clubs

 • This results in a sun-ray appearance